• Skip to primary navigation

 Small but mighty, the Itsanitaq Museum in Churchill has a terrific collection of Inuit carvings, art, and artifacts to observe.
 It’s also a great place to pick up some souvenirs from your time in the northern community.

-You can’t visit Manitoba without eating some pickerel (walleye), and one of the best places to do it is in Gimli!
+You can’t visit Manitoba without eating some pickerel (walleye); one of the best places to do it is in Gimli!
 With a good selection of restaurants in Gimli to choose from, we recommend getting fish and chips from Kris’ and then eating on the lovely beach along Lake Winnipeg.

 Visit Pisew Falls

-Pisew Falls, found about a 45 minute drive south of Thompson, is a fantastic spot to immerse yourself in nature.
-With magnificent falls as well as gorgeous forests to spend time in, it’s also the jumping off point for one of Manitoba’s most challenging (but most rewarding) hikes, the 22 kilometre hike to Kwasitchewan Falls, Manitoba’s highest waterfalls.
+Pisew Falls is approximately a 45-minute drive south of Thompson and is a fantastic spot to immerse yourself in nature.
+With magnificent falls as well as gorgeous forests to spend time in, it’s also the jumping-off point for one of Manitoba’s most challenging (but most rewarding) hikes, the 22-kilometre hike to Kwasitchewan Falls, Manitoba’s highest waterfalls.

 Looking for more Manitoba travel inspiration?
 Check out these posts: